Strip search: Notable lawsuits

 The Supreme Court of Canada ruled in R v Golden (2001) that "strip-searches may only be done out of clear necessity with the permission of a supervisor and by members of the same sex."

 In Florence v.
 Board of Chosen Freeholders (2012), the United States Supreme Court ruled that strip-searches are permitted for all arrests, including non-indictable, minor offenses.

-Four male teenage students were strip searched at Ansonia High School in Ansonia, Connecticut, and sued the two teachers and principal who allegedly violated their rights.